janniks/toggl-unattended-programming-test/README.md

 > ♣️♦️
 > The goal of the programming test is to create an API that can create decks of playing cards.
 > Those decks of cards can be requested and viewed.
-> Additionally, cards can be drawn from a deck - removing the card from it leaving fewer remaining cards in the deck.
+> Additionally, cards can be drawn from a deck - removing the card from it and leaving fewer remaining cards in the deck.
 > ♠️♥️ - [`full specification`](./spec.pdf)

 ## Run 🚀